nitroin/manuelserra.site/contents/posts/hello-world.md

 That's literally what I **love** the most @work.

-On the other side I also love to **share** those technical knowledge with people that find it useful.
+On the other side I also love to **share** this technical knowledge with people that can find it useful.

 > _In that moment I really feel my **purpose**._